Bernardo-MG/maven-site-fixer/readme.md

 ## Features

-The project is composed by a small set of tools:
+The project is composed by a small set of tools each offering solutions to a problem or limitation:

-- A tool for editing a Maven Site's HTML code.
-- A tool for acquiring configuration data from a custom config group on the site.xml file.
+- Upgrading XHTML to HTML5.
+- Various corrections, such as fixing report headings.
+- Easy access to custom Maven Site configuration info.

 ## Documentation